Marked points on translation surfaces: Proof of Theorem

+\begin{defn} Let $\cN$ be an irreducible 2-point marking over $\cM$.
+As above, consider any $(X,\omega, \{p_1,p_2\})\in \cN$, and rewrite the linear equation locally defining the fiber in the form

+with $a\neq 0$.
+We define the slope of $\cN$ to be $a$ or $1/a$, whichever is larger in absolute value. \end{defn}

 The slope describes the speed at which one marked point moves when the other marked point is moved at unit speed (and the underlying surface $(X,\omega)$ without marked points is fixed).
 Note that if the role of $p_1$ and $p_2$ are interchanged, $1/a$ will play the role of $a$.

 The slope depends only on $\cN$ and not on any of the choices made in the definition.
+Indeed, over $\cN$ there is a bundle whose fiber is first cohomology rel the singular points and the marked points.
+There is a rank two trivial subbundle spanned by the deformations that move the two marked points.
+(We are assuming the two marked points are labeled; if not, one can pass to a two-fold cover where they are labeled.)
+We can intersect $T(\cN)$ with this rank two trivial subbundle to get a trivial subbundle, and $a$ is the slope of that subbundle in each fiber.

 \begin{rem} Let $\cN$ be an irreducible $n$-point marking over $\cM$ of dimension $\dim \cM+1$.
 Then if $(X, \omega, S) \in \cN$ and $p_1,p_2 \in S$, one can define the slope of $p_1$ with respect to $p_2$ in the same way.
 If $(X, \omega, S)$ is generic, this will be equal to the slope of the irreducible 2-point marking given by the orbit closure of $(X, \omega, \{p_1,p_2\})$. \end{rem}